latex3/babel/README.md

        - CJK line breaking is now disabled in verbatim (lua).
        - New - \babelcharproperty, to change the direction, mirroring glyph and line break properties (lua).
+       - Support for the picture environment (with pict2e) and pgf (lua, somewhat experimental).

 3.31   2019-05-04
        - Basic support for line breaking with CJK scripts (lua)
        - layout=tabular now works with the 'array' package (and some